akhil08254/openshift-migration-best-practices/05-troubleshooting.md

 The first Restore restores these storage objects on the target cluster.
 The final Restore restores the original application Backup to the target cluster.

-## Querying the migration resources from the CLI
+## Debugging migration resources from the command line

 The migration debug tree can be viewed and traced by querying specific label selectors.

 - To view all `migmigration` objects associated with the `test` plan:
   ```sh
   $ oc get migmigration -l 'migration.openshift.io/migplan-name=test'
   ```

   **Example output**
   ```
   NAME                                  READY  PLAN  STAGE  ITINERARY  PHASE
   09a8bf20-fdc5-11ea-a447-cb5249018d21         test  false  Final      Completed
   ```
   The columns display the associated plan name, itinerary step, and phase.

 - To view `backup` objects:
   ```sh
   $ oc get backup -n openshift-migration
   ```

   **Example output**
   ```
   NAME                                   AGE
   88435fe0-c9f8-11e9-85e6-5d593ce65e10   6m42s